z390development/z390/doc/user_guide/zCOBOL/zCOBOL_User_Guide.md

 | TESTTRC2 | NOTRUNC with ONSIZE                                                                        |
 | TESTTRC3 | TRUNC and NOR64 to test use of DXR versus DSG                                              |
 | TESTWS1  | Working storage REDEFINE and OCCURS with padding                                           |

-## z390 IDE

-Now you should have a z390 desktop icon which you can double click to start the z390 GUI Interface.
-And now you can compile, link, and execute your first zCOBOL program by entering the following zCOBOL command:
-    ``` dos
-    zc390clg zcobol\demo\HELLO
-    ```